Thursday, December 26, 2024

 Our niece Paula (Gord's eldest) lives near Shediac and works as a postie in Moncton.
 She has a "cabin in the woods" not too far from Cocagne and Shediac Bridge.
 We have visited with her a few times over the years, notably a trip to St John's (2014) when she was studying at Memorial, and had the pleasure of visiting with her again this year in the land of lobster.
 None so big as that on the left but there were lots to try.

 Shediac, the town, is about the size of St Marys with a population just over 7,000.
 In the summer the population swells with tourism being an important activity.
 There are quite a few summer cottages along the water and several beach areas.
-And there's the lobster that draws people here.
+The cottage areas are a lot like the beach area on Lakes Huron and Erie here in Ontario.
+There's also the lobster that draws people here.

 In town, not too far down Main Street, we had lunch at La Coast.
 Paula was a great guide at steering us to the better restaurants in town.
 Later, that same day, we returned to have some dessert and enjoy some live music.
 There was a couple that night celebrating their 65th wedding anniversary — wow!
 We, of course, had lobster and seafood for our lunch.

 We were to Paula's cabin several times.
 Her two dogs are Gerry (the elder) and Felix (the younger).
 Both are fun critters.
-Paula is convinced that Felix is a very smart dog and has trained him to do several interesting tricks.
+Paula is convinced that Felix is a very smart dog, a genius even!, and has trained him to do several interesting tricks.
 We met Gerry back in St John's (2014); Felix is new and, as a youngster, needs a lot of exercise.
+He's part Blue Heeler, a working dog, who needs a lot of exercise.
 Hence our trip to Caissie Cape.
 Paula and I took Felix on a long walk through the woods behind her house.
 The woods here go on forever!
 On these regular walks with Felix Paula has found some bleached bones of Moose and other wild life who met their sorry end.
-She was telling me that there's a Bob-Cat that frequents the woods.
-One day a young kitten (is that what you call young Bob-Cats) was treed in the woods by some of the local dogs.
+She was telling me that there's a bobcat that frequents the woods.
+One day a young kitten (is that what you call young bobcats) was treed in the woods by some of the local dogs.
 She managed to get the dogs away and hopefully the cat is repopulating the area and killing off some of the smaller wild life.

-Nearby Shediac is Pointe du Chene (where you can take a tour boat out on a lobster trip) and Parlee Beach.
-Both are popular during the summer high season with a lot of cottage like homes in the ara.
+Near to Shediac is Pointe-du-Chêne (where you can take a tour boat out on a lobster trip) and Parlee Beach.
+Both are popular during the summer high season with a lot of cottage like homes in the area.
 At this time of year there's not much going on at either location.
-We considered going out on a boat tour from Pointe du Chene but the weather was usually quite windy.
+We considered going out on a boat tour from Pointe-du-Chêne but the weather was usually quite windy.

 The photo album ends with a visit to the Magnetic Hill Winery just outside Moncton.
 It's about 20-30 minutes away on good roads.
 On the way back we followed the Shediac River Rd rather than the expressway and bumped into the Joshua Gallant Covered Bridge which is fairly close to Paula's place — she tells us she sometimes takes Felix there.
 I understand there are many covered bridges left in New Brunswick.
 This one we discovered by happy accident, it's no longer in use but seems to be in reasonably good repair.
 I talked with a local who lamented the graffiti and local kids who deface it.